Profile updated on 3 February 2023

 Strengths

-• Norway pout stock biomass remains at healthy levels, above the target reference point for the last 17 years, and is then considered at full reproductive capacity (ICES 2022).
+• Norway pout stock biomass remains at healthy levels, above the target reference point for the last 17 years, and is considered to be at full reproductive capacity (ICES 2023), though biomass has declined by almost 52% in the past two years.

 Management Quality: